 However, unlike stocks but like bonds, preferreds pay the stockholder a fixed, agreed-upon dividend at regular intervals.
 Common stocks may pay dividends, but they vary depending on how profitable the company is.
 Preferred stocks are also like bonds in that, if they are held until maturity (typically 30-40 years), stockholders will get all of their initial investments back.
 However, the company reserves the right to recall preferred stocks before maturity, paying the issue price.
 Like bonds, and unlike stocks, preferred stocks do not confer any voting rights.

 Why Do Companies Issue Preferred Stock?Preferred stocks have one advantage over bonds, in that the dividends can be suspended by the vote of the board without risk of being sued for default.
 If the company doesn't pay the interest on its bonds, it will be in default.

-However, preferred stock is usually only issued after companies have gotten all they can from issuing common stock and bonds.
+However, preferred stock is usually only issued as a last resort, after companies have gotten all they can from issuing common stock and bonds.
 That's because preferred stock is more expensive than bonds.
 The dividends paid by preferred stock comes from the company's after-tax profits.
 These expenses are not deductible.
 The interest paid on bonds is tax-deductible, and so is cheaper for the company.
-(Source: Motley Fool, The Power of Preferred Stocks, April 24, 2001) convertible preferred stock, redeemable preferred stock, cumulative preferred stock, cost of preferred stock,
+However, if the company doesn't want to issue more stocks or bonds, they do have certain advantages.
+The dividends can be suspended, if necessary.
+They are also used in mergers, because the preferred shareholders will get paid before common shareholders, but after bondholders.
+(Source: Motley Fool, The Power of Preferred Stocks, April 24, 2001)

 Convertible Preferred StocksLike the names suggests, convertible preferred stocks have the option to be converted into common stock at some point in the future.
 What determines when this happens?
 Three things: